BiznetGIO/RESTKnot/docs/knotintro.rst

       confdb  niu.com.zone

 If the size of :code:`confdb` incremented and a zone file created.
-Your newly created record will persists even after knot server stopped or restarted.
+Your newly created record will persist even after the knot server stopped or restarted.

 Let's prove it.